 Brian Buczek is the Athletics Director at BJAMS and he has a long history with exercise and athletics.
-In charge of running and growing the school’s athletics program full-time, Brian brings with him a wealth of athletic experience most recently after leading the men’s varsity team that took Vermont State Championships in 2013 and 2014 at Stowe High School.
-He was also names Coach Of The Year in both of those years at Stowe.
+In charge of running and growing the school’s athletics program full-time, Brian brings with him a wealth of athletic experience most notably six consecutive state championships for the Stowe High School varsity boy’s soccer team.
+He has also been named Coach Of The Year twice.

 As director of soccer at Windridge Sports Camp, he developed and implemented curriculum for players between the ages of 7 and 15 and worked with over 300 campers, improving their individual skill in a team dynamics.

 In addition to these more recent accomplishments, Brian has also served as assistant coach at Middlebury College, was co-director of Vermont Soccer School, worked for Nordic and Farpost soccer clubs, was head coach for the mens and womens teams at Johnson State College, is a member of the Johnson State College Hall of Fame, and has selected teams to compete at the regional level for men and women’s Vermont Olympic Development Program.